Get Rates Near You!

 One of the most powerful engines driving the performance of any investment portfolio is asset allocation.

-And the thing to know about asset allocation is that, besides being important to a portfolio’s performance, it is also a decision you’re going to make one way or another.
+Asset allocation is important to a portfolio’s performance, but it is also a decision you’ll make.

 With that being the case, it is much better to arrive at an asset allocation model via conscious decision about your investment objectives than simply by default.